PalisadoesFoundation/talawa-api/INSTALLATION.md

 3. Now you can manage the database you are using for `talawa-api` through this extension within `VSCode`.

-# Adding The First Super Admin user
+# Manually Adding The First Super Admin User

 You can skip these instructions for now if you don't have running instance of Talawa-Admin.